-- My Little Pony: Friendship Is Magic, "A Dog and Pony Show": Rarity invokes Pity the Kidnapper when she is captured by Diamond Dogs in order to make them willing to let her leave with all the jewels they made her find.
+- In "A Dog and Pony Show", Rarity invokes Pity the Kidnapper when she is captured by Diamond Dogs in order to make them willing to let her go.
+It ends up working so well, they let her leave with all the jewels they made her find.

-- Archer has the titular secret agent going off on a Roaring Rampage of Revenge when he finds out the chemo drugs he's supposed to be receiving are just Zima and sugar pills.
+- Archer has the title secret agent going off on a Roaring Rampage of Revenge when he finds out the chemo drugs he's supposed to be receiving are just Zima and sugar pills.
 As a pop culture-obsessed secret agent, however, he has his colleague film the whole thing and includes many, many references to things like Man on Fire and Magnum, P.I..

 Lana: Is that really necessary?